Xasula/desmos-visuals/README.md

 ## About

-This project collects Desmos-based visual explanations intended to help studnets understasnd mathematical ideas more intuitively.
+This project collects Desmos-based visual explanations intended to help students understand mathematical ideas more intuitively.
 Many of these visuals were originally made while helping classmates through Normal Force, a peer math and physics help community.

 ## View the gallery here: